I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

 Step 31: Join The Tail To The Blanket

 Now, sew the tail to the rest of the blanket to join them together.

 You can also watch the full tutorial from crochet lovers on how to crochet your mermaid tail blanket below:

 What other colors of yarn do you think will look great for your mermaid tail blanket?
-Let me know by leaving your comment below!
-Still learning how to crochet?
-Practice your new skill with these 24 easy crochet patterns you can start with!
+Let me know in the comments section below!

 - 17 Awesome Crochet Blanket Ideas You Can Easily DIY